kubernetes/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-No, except for the additional pod, webhook, and aggregated API server fields that the user sets to make use of the feature.
+No, except for the additional pod fields that the user sets to make use of the feature.

-5 new ClusterTrustBundle objects will be automatically created, corresponding to the built-in Kubernetes signers.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?